M04ph3u2/Ragnar-TTRPG-Platform/README.md

 ## Branch Overview: jh-main

-This branch contains the **main web application** for the Ragnar TTRPG Platform, representing the modern evolution from the legacy HeatPeak Studio system.
-Built with a sophisticated full-stack architecture, it demonstrates enterprise-level development practices with .NET Core, Angular, and Azure integration.
+This branch contains the **main web application** for the Ragnar TTRPG Platform, originally developed as an innovative digital tool to enhance tabletop role-playing game experiences.
+The project aimed to create a hybrid system that would improve both online and in-person gaming sessions through modern digital tools, providing a superior alternative to existing market solutions.

+**Project Evolution**: After extensive development efforts and multiple iterations, the original commercial vision proved challenging to complete due to time and resource constraints.
+The codebase has since been preserved and documented as a comprehensive portfolio piece, showcasing the technical evolution and enterprise-level development practices achieved during the project's active development phase.

 **Technical Evolution**: This application represents the culmination of the platform's technical evolution, transitioning from the legacy MongoDB-based system to a modern PostgreSQL architecture with advanced cloud integration.